-Provider: Council will provide a range of facilities, services and events that make the City a place for people to live, work and play.
+Provider: Council will provide a range of facilities, services and events that make the city a great place for people to live, work and play.

-Strategic planner: Council will provide a City that meets the changing needs and expectations of the City.
+Strategic planner: Council will plan a city that meets the changing needs and expectations of its Community.

-Capacity builder: Council will provide education, professional development opportunities and policy development to build a knowledgeable and resourceful accessible community.
+Capacity builder: Council will provide education, professional development opportunities and policy development to build a knowledgeable, resourceful and accessible community.